 Learn more: Study in Denmark

-If you want to study in Norway in English, you can choose from some 250 full-time Bachelors and Masters.
-While that is the smallest offering of all countries in Scandinavia, it still covers a broad range that should cater to every educational taste.
+If you want to study in Norway in English, you can choose from more than 400 full-time Bachelors and Masters.
+While that seems like a small number especially compared to neighbouring Sweden, it still covers a broad range that should cater to every educational taste.

-The vast majority of colleges and universities in Norway do not charge any tuition fee, regardless of whether you are from Europe or not.
-But don’t let that fool you into believing that student life in Norway is a low-cost affair: The country is among the world’s most expensive places to live, where a half-liter of beer easily sets you back 3 euros and more - if bought in the supermarket, and possibly twice or three times that in a pub.
+Whether you pay fees or not, student life in Norway can be quite expensive: The country may offer one of the highest standards of living worldwide, but it is also among the world's most expensive places to live.
+A half-liter of beer easily sets you back 3 euros and more - if bought in the supermarket, and possibly three times that in a bar.
 Nonetheless, Norway offers a unique study-abroad experience that is without doubt worth considering.

 Learn more: Study in Norway